kaytwo/website/_includes/contact.md

 * in person:
   * room 1308 SEO
-  * Spring 2021 office hours: 3-4:30pm Tuesdays.
+  * Fall 2022 office hours: 3-4:30pm Mondays and Wednesdays.
 UIC people can contact me directly via MS Teams.
 I also do office hours by appointment (email me!).

 * snail mail:
   *  University of Illinois at Chicago